laurentaubin/GLO-4002-Hoppening/CONTRIBUTING.md

 For example:
 `git commit -m "Update contributing.md"`

-### Code style
+### Google Java style

-All code is written using a code style based on our preference.
-Config file: ``QA-eclipse-formatter``
+All code is written using [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).

-The project is configured to be formatted after each push with [formatter-maven-plugin](https://code.revelc.net/formatter-maven-plugin/).
+The project is configured to be verified after each push [Cosium/maven-git-code-format](https://github.com/Cosium/maven-git-code-format).

+Add this [Google Java Style XML file](https://raw.githubusercontent.com/google/styleguide/gh-pages/intellij-java-google-style.xml) to your ``Coding Style`` configuration.
-If you are using Intellij, install ``Eclipse-Code-Formatter`` plugin and set the ``QA-eclipe-formatter.xml`` file as the `Eclipse Java Formatter config file`.
-You can find the ``QA-eclipe-formatter.xml`` file at project's root.
+If you are using Intellij, install ``google-java-format`` plugin.

 It is recommended to install the `Save Actions` plugin, to format your file on save.
-If you use the plugin, enable:
-- Activate save actions on save
-- Optimize imports
-- Reformat file

 Take note that your pipeline will fail if your code is not formatted correctly.

 Manual code formatting

+    // On MacOS or Linux
+    mvn git-code-format:format-code -"DglobPattern=**/*"

+    //On Windows
-    mvn formatter:format
+    mvn git-code-format:format-code -DglobPattern=**/*

-Manual code format validation
+Manuel code format validation

+    // On MacOS or Linux
+    mvn git-code-format:format-code -"DglobPattern=**/*"

+    //On Windows
-    mvn formatter:validate
+    mvn git-code-format:validate-code-format -DglobPattern=**/*

 ### Documentation Styleguide
 - Use [Markdown](https://www.markdownguide.org/basic-syntax/)